Mikejo5000/vsts-docs-pr/docs/report/analytics/odata-supported-features.md

 | ```filter```| Allows filtering input set.
 Supports the same expressions as ```$filter``` |
 | ```aggregate```  | Allows aggregation using one of following methods   ```$count```, ```average```, ```max```,  ```min```, ```sum```  |

-For more samples, see [Aggregate data](aggregated-data-analytics.md)
+For more details, see [Aggregate data](aggregated-data-analytics.md)

 <a id="supported-functions"></a>
 ## Supported functions